Rhona Mitra: Career

 In 2014 and 2015, she played Rachel Scott in the first two seasons of Michael Bay's post-apocalyptic television series, The Last Ship.

-In 2017, she played Charlotte in the fourth season of The Strain.
+In 2017, she portrayed Charlotte in the fourth season of The Strain.

 In 2018, Mitra was cast as Mercy Graves in the CW television series Supergirl.

 In 2020, Mitra starred in the science fiction film Archive as Simone.
 She also starred in the science fiction film Skylines as Dr Mal.

-In 2022, she joined the film Hounds of War, alongside Frank Grillo, and historical film Prisoners of Paradise.
+In 2023, she joined the film Hounds of War, alongside Frank Grillo, and historical film Prisoners of Paradise.

 She also stars in the lead role in science-fiction film The Experiment, alongside Famke Janssen and Stefanie Martini, where she plays Captain Ava Stone.

-Since 2017, Rhona lives in Uruguay, where she rescue animals on her 400 acres farms.
+In 2025, she landed the female lead opposite Joel Kinnaman in Debriefing the President, the four-hour miniseries greenlighted at TNT.
+She also joined the sword and sorcery film Red Sonja, alongside Matilda Lutz.

-Nominations
+Personal life

-Rhona Mitra was nominated in 2009 for Scream Awards for Best Actress for Underworld: Rise of the Lycans.
+Her life in Uruguay rescuing horses has been featured in 2023 on the Channel 5 TV show Ben Fogle: New Lives in the Wild.